 The base of the console can be removed to access a host of internal option jumpers.
 These set user preference for the aux, direct output and AB sources.
-The AB output features a relay which can be wired to a switch to isolate its output, for example to mute a studio monitor when its local mic channel is live.

 The aux outputs are impedance balanced but may be electronically balanced if required by fitting an optional part.
 A kit is also available to fit the optional Sys-Link II output card which allows the console to be linked to other Allen & Heath consoles.
-Replacement faders with fitted switches are available for fader start and mic live mute applications.